-This article appeared in the September 2019 issue of Resource Recycling.
+This article originally appeared in the Summer 2019 issue of E-Scrap News.
 Subscribe today for access to all print content.

 Each January, approximately 200,000 people from around the globe attend the Consumer Electronics Show (CES) in Las Vegas.
 The show highlights the latest from the electronics industry: millimeter-thick televisions, smart-home devices, the newest cars, drones of all kinds, and much more.

 Representatives from the Institute of Scrap Recycling Industries regularly attend the event.
 By seeing what’s shaping the new electronics stream today, we can better understand what will be prominent in the end-of-life electronics and repair streams of tomorrow.

 After taking in the innovation on display at the 2019 CES, one developing trend came through loud and clear: The Internet of Things (IoT) is spreading fast, and that means a variety of complex data management issues will soon be confronting electronics recyclers and ITAD companies.